kuronosec/zikuani/README.md

 ## Hardware Requirements
-To run ZK-Firma-Digital, ensure your system meets at least the following hardware requirements:
+To run Zikuani, ensure your system meets at least the following hardware requirements:

 | **Component** | **Specification**          |
 |---------------|-----------------------------|